microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 repo 4: A -> J -> HEAD
 ```

-Since they share a common history, repo 1 and repo 2 can be synchronized fairly easily, repo 4 _may_ be able to synchronize as well but it's going to have to add a commit (J, and maybe a merge commit) to repo 1.
+Since they share a common history, repo 1 and repo 2 can be synchronized fairly easily, repo 4 _may_ be able to synchronize as well, but it's going to have to add a commit (J, and maybe a merge commit) to repo 1.
 Repo 3 cannot be easily synchronized with the others.
 Everything related to these commits is stored in a local .git directory in the root of the repository.

-In other words, by using Git you are simply creating immutable file histories that uniquely identify the current state and therefore allow to share whatever comes after.
+In other words, by using Git you are simply creating immutable file histories that uniquely identify the current state and therefore allow sharing whatever comes after.
 It's a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

 Be sure to run `git help` after Git installation to find really in-depth explanations of everything.